crozenboom/RFID-Locate-main/Testing/Movement Testing/CircleTests/Readme.md

 - clockwise in each orientation slow then fast
 - counterclockwise in each orientation slow then fast
 # CircleTest2
--for 4.5' radius and 5.5' radius, central
+- for 4.5' radius and 5.5' radius, center point in the center of the antenna grid
-- clockwise slow then fast orientation 5
+ - clockwise, slow then fast, orientation 5
-- counterclockwise slow then fast orientation 5
+ - counterclockwise, slow then fast, orientation 5

 # CircleMetadata.csv